Maxix25/keyboard-simulator/README.md

 # Keyboard Simulator

+### What is this?
-This is a keyboard simulator built with python, every keystroke will play a key sound
+- This is a keyboard simulator built with python, every keystroke will play a key sound

 ### How to execute
   ### Linux and MacOS